What Is an Encrypted Email?

 To understand the exact way your email client handles encrypted emails, check its documentation.

-How Do I Send an Encrypted Email?
+How to Send an Encrypted Email

 You can take two different routes when you want to send an encrypted email: encrypt the entire email or only encrypt the sensitive info and send it as an attachment.
 Let’s break down each one: